django-cms/django-cms/docs/getting_started/installation.rst

     sudo aptitude install python-mysql

-This will install PIL and your database's driver globally.
+This will install Django, django CMS, South, Pillow, and your database's driver globally.

 You have now everything that is needed for you to follow the :doc:`tutorial`.